 Creating schema requires tokens with the amount depending on the schema size.
 Schemas describe the structure of credentials, e.g., a driver's license credential should have 10 fields including the licensee's name and address.
 Schemas are shareable among issuers as they do not contain any cryptographic material and thus are created less frequently.

-To become a validator in the PoS network, the candidate needs to lock tokens ("stake").
-The candidate can also invite others to lock tokens on its behalf.
+In addition, the Dock token is also used to determine validators during the PoS phase.
+To become a validator in the PoS network, the candidate needs to lock tokens ("stake") and can also invite other token holders to lock tokens on their behalf.
 The network selects validators based on the stake behind them.

-The changes to the network are decided by voting on proposals, and the value of the vote depends on the number of locked tokens and lock duration.
+The Dock token also plays an important role in ensuring token holders participate in the governance of the network.
+Major changes to the network are decided by token holders voting on proposals, and the value of each token holder's vote depends on the number of locked tokens and lock duration.